IQSS/dvn/doc/census/README.JUN_2008.txt

    The OAI contents haven't changed since Aug 2006 [CONFIRMED June 05]

+2. Census studies metadata are distributed in MIF XML format; it's a proprietory format that we convert to DDI to ingest the data using our own MIF-to-DDI crosswalk.

-2. Downloads:
+3. Downloads:

+   Actual census data can be downloaded using the download servlet they created for us.
+Only select columns (variables) can be downloaded; i.e., you cannot download the whole file.
 Sample download URL:

   http://leopard.dsd.census.gov/TheDataWeb_Tabulation/VDCRepositoryServlet/AHS//Metropolitan Sample/1998/4505?vars=